enterstudio/pt2itp/README.md

 ### Environment Variables

+There are several environmental variables that can be set to change the behaviour of the scripts.
+Some of these settings can only be modified through the variables while others also have command line flags.
+Check `./index [command] --help` for more info.

 #### `DEBUG`

 By default map will spit out the interpolation data to `--output` To visualize matches between address clusters